5tefan/ncagg/README.md

 ### Configuration Template

 `ncagg` can be configured to output files into a format specified by a configuration template file.
 It is expected that this is a json format file.
-A generic template can be created using the `template-ncagg` command.
+A generic template can be created using the `ncagg --generate_template [SAMPLE_NC]` command.
 The output of the template command is the default template that is used internally if no template is specified.

 #### Example usage

-Use `template-ncagg example_netcdf.nc > my_template.json` to save the default template for an example_netcdf.nc file into my_template.nc.
+Use `ncagg --generate_template example_netcdf.nc > my_template.json` to save the default template for an example_netcdf.nc file
+into my_template.nc.
 Edit my_template.json to your liking, then run aggregation using `ncagg -t my_template.json [...]`.

 #### Template syntax